 Your internship CANNOT be with an organization that is owned/managed by a family member.

-Step 2: Receive Permission from a Faculty Member
+Step 2: Receive Permission from Your Faculty Coordinator

 If you want to apply your internship credit toward a major or minor requirement, you must obtain written permission from the faculty coordinator for your major or minor.
 Your faculty coordinator will determine whether your internship experience aligns with the academic goals of the major or minor and will work with you to decide where the credits will count.
 You must receive this approval before your internship begins.
 See http://kennedy.byu.edu/kc-directory/ and filter for “Faculty Coordinators” to find out who is in charge of your program.